ryt15/Fignam/README.md

 Already the handover from designer to developers often cause frustration, time waste and misunderstandings because no decent naming convention is used.

+### Time saving

+By following these advice you can save a lot of time (and money)!
+- By using names that work both in the design and the source code, they can be the same.
+Designers and developers needn't waste time trying to figure out what names are used by their peers.
+- Since logs also can contain names that are the same both in design and code, pinpointing errors and reporting them is effiecent, clear and can be automated.
+- Translation of the app can be done quicker, and in some cases tutorials and manuals can be machine generated.

 # Audience

 This material is primarily meant to be read mainly by UI/UX developers ("web designers"). and the developers who